 Please make an appointment with the school office.
 A tour of the school is then given by children from upper years.
 There are open mornings once a month, where children show visitors around the school and answer questions.

 Applications for nursery can be made after the child's second birthday and children can start in the term after their third birthday, space permitting.
 We offer morning places and afternoon places under the Universal Entitlement and Full Time places to those qualifying for the Extended Entitlement.
+From September 2020 we will also be offering self-funded full time places if there are spaces left after the government funded places have been allocated.
 Admission to our Nursery does not guarantee a place in the main school.
 For further details please refer to our admissions policy to be found under 'policies and documents' in the 'Our School' section of our website.